What is General Dentistry?

 A partial denture is used if you are missing multiple teeth but have remaining natural teeth.
 A partial denture often includes a thin framework or clasps that attach to the natural teeth for a secure fit.

-Sleep apnea is a sleep disorder marked by interruptions and pauses in breathing during sleep.
+Sleep apnea is a sleep disorder marked by interruptions in breathing during sleep.
 Obstructive sleep apnea is caused by obstructions in the airway, such as the tongue rolling back in the throat or collapsed tissues in the airway.
 Untreated sleep apnea can contribute to several serious health conditions, including heart disease, high blood pressure, and liver problems.
 Sleep apnea treatment may depend on the severity of the condition.
 If you suffer from mild to moderate obstructive sleep apnea, our dentist may recommend an oral appliance.
 The oral appliance works to treat obstructive sleep apnea by fitting over your teeth and keeping your airway open while you sleep.
 It can work by preventing the tongue from blocking the air passage or by holding your jaw in a position that prevents airway blockages during sleep.